- OUR COMMITMENT TO DATA PROTECTION

 - Insights about you and our customers gained from analysis or profiling of customers

-- We receive information about you from government departments or third parties to offer you funded business support services
+- We receive information about you from government departments or third parties to offer you funded business support services.

-We may use personal data we collect:
+We may use your personal data if: